Economic inactivity

 Summary of Economic inactivity By ethnicity and area Summary

-people from the Indian ethnic group in the South West of England had the lowest rate of economic inactivity out of all ethnic groups and regions (8%)
+- in particular, people from the white ‘other’ ethnic group had the lowest rate of economic inactivity in Scotland and the South East (both 13%)

-the highest rate of economic inactivity was for people from the combined Pakistani and Bangladeshi ethnic group in the North West (45%)
+- in particular, the highest rate of economic inactivity was for people from the combined Pakistani and Bangladeshi ethnic group in the North West (41%)

 10. Data sources